spacewalk01/depth-anything-tensorrt/README.md

 ---
 <div align="left">

 Depth estimation is the task of measuring the distance of each pixel relative to the camera.
-This repo contains implementations of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) monocular depth estimation model in both C++ and Python.
-It utilizes the TensorRT API to enable efficient real-time inference.
+This repo contains a TensorRT implementation of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) depth estimation model in both C++ and Python for efficent real-time inference.

 <p align="center">
   <img src="assets/davis_dolphins_result.gif" height="225px" width="720px" />